Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 T. Rowe Price Client Types and Minimum Account Sizes

 T. Rowe Price works with an incredibly diverse mix of clients between its multiple U.S. arms.
-More specifically, it maintains advisory relationships with thousands of individuals both above and below the high-net-worth threshold, as well as hundreds of institutions.
-This group encompasses investment companies, pooled investment vehicles, retirement plans, charities, state and municipal government entities, insurance companies, sovereign wealth funds, corporations, separately managed account (SMA) programs and banking institutions.
+More specifically, it maintains advisory relationships with hundreds of high-net-worth individuals, hundreds of institutions and thousands of separately managed account (SMA) programs.
+Institutional clients include investment companies, pooled investment vehicles, retirement plans, charities, state and municipal government entities, insurance companies, sovereign wealth funds, corporations and banking institutions.
 The individuals who access T. Rowe Price's services through an institution are technically indirect clients of the firm.

 Services Offered by T. Rowe Price